How to upgrade RAM easily

 Will upgrading my RAM make a difference?

-Improving the speed of your RAM might not have as noticeable an effect as swapping out your graphics card, processor, or changing from a HDD to the best SSD for gaming, but upgrading your total RAM capacity likely will if you’ve been running low on RAM previously.
+Improving the speed of your RAM might not have as noticeable an effect as swapping out your graphics card, processor, or changing from a HDD to an SSD, but upgrading your total RAM capacity likely will improve your performance if your system has been running low on RAM previously.
+This often occurs when you have RAM intensive processes or programs open such as Google Chrome, Microsoft Office, and various videogames.

-If you’re looking for a full guide on how to build a gaming PC, you’ll find a number of helpful tutorials over on PCGamesN and Custom PC.
+If you’re looking for a full guide on how to build a gaming PC, you’ll find a number of helpful tutorials over on PCGamesN.